[Updated October 27, 2021. Screenshots updated to reflect latest state of Connect and website]

 This article describes in detail how to build these feature layer views and associate them with your survey.
 If you are not familiar with the concept of feature layer views, I suggest read the Create hosted feature layer views—ArcGIS Online Help | Documentation help topic.

 As stated above, my recommendation is that you always use feature layer views when your survey is shared with people, but from a practical perspective you do not want to create the views too early.
 Survey design is an iterative process where you will be adding, changing and removing questions from your survey frequently.
-Some of these changes necessarily affect the schema of the surveys feature layer.
-If your survey is configured with views, Connect may not be able to change the schema of the source layer.
-If the schema of the layer is changed, your views will break.
+Some of these changes affect the schema of the surveys feature layer.
+If your survey is configured with views, Connect will not be able to change the schema of the source layer.

-For this reason, keep your survey without views for as long as you are working on it and configure the views when you are ready to put your survey in production, right before you share your survey with users.
+For this reason, I suggest you keep your survey without views for as long as you are working on is design.
+Configure the views when you are ready to put your survey in production, right before you share your survey with users.

 I said before you will want to create at least two views: One for users who will look at your survey results through the Survey123 website, and another one for users to submit data through the Survey123 web and/or field apps.
 It is best to start with the view to control access to the survey results.